Rail Rzayev: Early life

 Rzayev was born on March 10, 1945, in Salyan, Azerbaijan.
 After completing his secondary education in Sumgayit in 1962, he was enrolled in the Aircraft Electronics and Communication Systems (FRELA) school of the Soviet Aviation Academy named after Orzhenikidze.
 After graduating from the academy in 1966, he was directed to serve at Baku Air Defense District.
 In Baku, he worked as the Senior Technician and then served as the Deputy Commander of a Division.

 In 1975, he entered the Zhukov Air and Space Defence Academy.
 Upon graduation he was appointed a Division Commander and from 1980 through 1992, he held several high-ranking positions at various military units of the Soviet Air Force.

 Azerbaijani Air Force

 In 1992, Rzayev started his career in Azerbaijani Armed Forces.
 He was appointed the Chief of Department of Azerbaijani Air and Air Defense Forces.
 According to the Presidential Decree from 1993, he was appointed Deputy Minister of Defense of Azerbaijan Republic and Commander of Azerbaijani Air and Air Defense Forces, a position which he held until his death in 2009.

+Assassination

-He was shot and killed outside his Baku home on February 11, 2009.
+Lieutenant General Rzayev was shot and killed outside his Baku home on February 11, 2009.
+He was reportedly shot in the head at approximately 8 a.m. when a single shot was fired at the entrance to his home.
+He later died of his wounds in hospital.
+He was the most senior official to have been killed in the former Soviet Azerbaijan since the 1990s.